Demodectic Mange Treatment For Dogs And Cats How to Clear Up Your Pet’s Scabbing Skin

 • Bathing your pet with a medicated benzoyl peroxide shampoo, such as Pyoben.
 The shampoo should remain on the pet for 10 minutes while it works to remove skin scales and open the pores.
 Rinse and then dry the pet completely.

 • If the mange does not resolve with the above steps, your veterinarian may prescribe a broad-spectrum antiparasitic medication such as Ivermectin (Heartgard) or Milbemycin.
-Use of these medications should be monitored closely.
+The use of these medications should be monitored closely.

 • Topical preparations used to treat ear mites, such as Tresaderm, and topical ointments containing benzoyl peroxide may be recommended to treat and heal particular spots (especially in localized cases).